emberjs/rfcs/text/0000-basic-template-helpers.md

 - RFC PR: (leave this empty)
 - Ember Issue: (leave this empty)

-# Promote helpers from ember-truth-helpers into Ember
+# Add new basic template helpers to Ember

 ## Summary

-Add new built-in template helpers to perform basic operations in templates, identical to the helpers in [ember-truth-helpers](https://github.com/jmurphyau/ember-truth-helpers).
+Add new built-in template helpers to perform basic boolean operations and comparisons in templates, identical to some of the helpers in [ember-truth-helpers](https://github.com/jmurphyau/ember-truth-helpers).

 This is a resurrection of [RFC #152](https://github.com/emberjs/rfcs/pull/152) that was opened over